QSUM-UNB/EarthTidalGravity/README.md

 ## Basic usage

-ETGTAB requires the user to specify location parameters (coordinates, local gravity, timezone, etc) and tide model parameters (tide components, time intervals, potential model, etc).
+- ETGTAB requires the user to specify location parameters (coordinates, local gravity, timezone, etc) and tide model parameters (tide components, time intervals, potential model, etc).
 The code separates these into dictionaries `Location` and `TidePars` to allow for simple comparisons between locations or tide models.
-A basic example is shown below
+A basic example is shown below:

 ```Python
 Location = {